ebardelli/website/content/posts/2025-03-21-technical-aspects-of-redrawing-school-attendance-boundaries.md

 Rather than using traditional GIS software, we implemented this algorithm in SQL, allowing DuckDB to run directly in users' browsers through WebAssembly (WASM).
 To generate boundaries, users need only provide two key inputs: capacity optimization preferences and block prioritization criteria.

-In more details, the process is divided into three parts:
+In more detail, the process is divided into three parts:

 1. Calculation of the current school enrollment count.
 This calculation relies on student enrollment counts encoded in the underlying map in the `enrollment` field.